hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 This will write output to `stdout` (currently not configurable).
 And the output will have pretty colours!

-It's look at a simple example of how we can use `ari-subscriber`.
-Here's the Rust code we'll be using:
+Let's look at a simple example of how we can use `ari-subscriber`.
+Here's the Rust code we'll be
+using:

 ```rust
 #[tokio::main]